bitwiseworks/python-os2/Doc/library/sqlite3.rst

    .. attribute:: isolation_level

-      Get or set the current isolation level. :const:`None` for autocommit mode or one of "DEFERRED", "IMMEDIATE" or "EXCLUSIVE".
+      Get or set the current default isolation level. :const:`None` for autocommit mode or one of "DEFERRED", "IMMEDIATE" or "EXCLUSIVE".
 See section :ref:`sqlite3-controlling-transactions` for a more detailed explanation.

+   .. attribute:: in_transaction

+      :const:`True` if a transaction is active (there are uncommitted changes), :const:`False` otherwise.
+Read-only attribute.

+      .. versionadded:: 3.2

-   .. method:: cursor([cursorClass])
+   .. method:: cursor(factory=Cursor)

-      The cursor method accepts a single optional parameter *cursorClass*.
-If supplied, this must be a custom cursor class that extends :class:`sqlite3.Cursor`.
+      The cursor method accepts a single optional parameter *factory*.
+If supplied, this must be a callable returning an instance of :class:`Cursor` or its subclasses.

    .. method:: commit()